antoineeudes/wordpress-docker-stack/README.md

-This program is a starting stack to use WordPress using Docker without other necessary installations.
+This program is a starting stack to use WordPress with Docker without other necessary installations.

 # Installation